-331. In the prior years' peer review reports, it was determined that the Czech Republic's process for the completion and exchange of templates were sufficient to meet the minimum standard.
+In the prior years' peer review reports, it was determined that the Czech Republic's process for the 343. completion and exchange of templates were sufficient to meet the minimum standard.
 With respect to past rulings, no further action was required.
-The Czech Republic continues to apply the European Union (EU) timelines for the exchange of information on future rulings (EU Directive 2011/16/EU), i.e. exchanges of information on future rulings are carried out within three months after the end of the calendar half-year in which these rulings were issued, regardless of whether the exchange is transmitted to EU Member States or other jurisdictions.
-Despite the best efforts to meet the FHTP timelines (and to therefore exchange faster than the domestic legislation and EU Directive would require), during the year in review the Czech Republic experienced delays in the exchange of information on future rulings and as a consequence, exchanges were performed later than three months after the tax ruling became available to the competent authority.
-The Czech Republic noted that this delay was also a result of the limited activities carried out by the Czech Tax Authorities due to the COVID-19 pandemic.
+In the prior year's peer review report, it was determined that the Czech Republic continued to apply the European Union (EU) timelines for the exchange of information on future rulings (EU Directive 2011/16/EU), i.e. exchanges of information on future rulings are carried out within three months after the end of the calendar half-year in which these rulings were issued, regardless of whether the exchange is transmitted to EU Member States or other jurisdictions.
+Despite the best efforts to meet the FHTP timelines (and to therefore exchange faster than the domestic legislation and EU Directive would require), during the year in review, the Czech Republic continued to experience some delays in the exchange of information on future rulings and as a consequence, some exchanges were performed later than three months after the tax ruling became available to the competent authority.
+As noted in the prior year's peer review report, this delay was also a result of the limited activities carried out by the Czech Tax Authorities due to the Covid-19 pandemic.
 The issue will be reviewed again in the subsequent year's peer review to monitor whether the Czech Republic meets the FHTP timelines despite the obligation to comply with the EU Directive.

-332. For the year in review, the timeliness of exchanges is as follows:
+344. For the year in review, the timeliness of exchanges is as follows:

-Future rulings Number of exchanges Delayed exchanges within the scope of the transparency framework transmitted within three months of the information becoming available to the competent authority or immediately after legal impediments have been lifted Number of exchanges transmitted later than three months of the information on rulings becoming available to the competent authority Reasons for the delays Any other comments 0 30 Application of the EU DAC3 timelines and constraints due to the COVID-19 pandemic N/A
+Future rulings within Number of exchanges Dela yed exchanges the scope of the transparency framework ency months of the information Number of exchanges transmitted later than three months of the information on rulings becoming available to the competent authority Reasons for the delays Any other comments 21 4 Application of the EU DAC3 timelines and constraints due to the Covid-19 pandemic N/A

-Follow up requests received for exchange of Number Average time to provide response Number of requests not answered the ruling 0 N/A N/A
+Follow-up requests received for exchange of the ruling Number Average time to provide response Number of requests not answered 0 N/A N/A